openconnectivityfoundation/DeviceBuilder/DeviceBuilderInputFormat-file-examples/readme.md

 https://openconnectivity.org/specs/OCF_Resource_Type_Specification.pdf

-for ease of use (search) the resources can also be found at:
+For ease of use (search) the resources can also be found at:

 https://openconnectivityfoundation.github.io/devicemodels/docs/resource.html

 # Description of DeviceBuilder Input Format

-The DeviceBuilder input file format is an json array that define each resource separately the following properties are defined:
+The DeviceBuilder input file format is an JSON array that define each resource separately the following properties are defined:
   -  "path" : the path to be used in the implementation
         - required